NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 In this mode, distortion is modeled as well.
 An additional solver pass can be invoked, which can refine the intrinsics, that is, the focal length, optical center, and the distortion coefficients, in addition to the camera pose.
-The OpenCV radial-tangential lens distortion model is used (see option ``--distortion`` in :numref:`cam_gen_options` for more details).
+The OpenCV radial-tangential lens distortion model is used by default, and a polynomial distortion model of degree 3 can be used as well (see option ``--distortion`` in :numref:`cam_gen_options` for more details).

+Good initial guesses, especially for the focal length and optical center, are still expected.

 Example::

   cam_gen input.tif                             \
     --input-camera input.xml                    \
     --reference-dem dem.tif                     \
     --focal-length 30000                        \
     --optical-center 3000 2000                  \
     --pixel-pitch 1                             \
     --refine-camera                             \
-    --refine-intrinsics focal_length,other_intrinsics \
+    --refine-intrinsics focal_length,distortion \
     --distortion '1e-6 1e-7 0 0 0'              \
     -o output.json                              \

 It is suggested to not optimize the optical center, as that correlates with the camera pose and can lead to an implausible solution.

-If invoked with ``--refine-intrinsics none``, the provided intrinsics will be passed in to the CSM model, but then only the camera pose will be refined.
+If invoked with ``--refine-intrinsics none``, the provided intrinsics will be passed to the CSM model, but then only the camera pose will be refined.
 This is different than just using ``--refine-camera`` alone, which does not support distortion.

 If the camera model is contained within the image, pass the image to ``--input-camera``.

+The produced camera intrinsics can be jointly refined with other frame or linescan cameras using ``bundle_adjust`` (:numref:`ba_frame_linescan`).

 The ``cam_test`` program (:numref:`cam_test`) can be used to verify the agreement between the input and output cameras.